iron-io/functions/docs/concepts.md

 **Function** is the unit responsible for handling a specific part of your service.
 Is usually formed by a small code that receives a payload, does its work and can return the result.

-You can [configure a function](#Link-to-the-function-file-doc) adding a file called `func.yml` in its source directory and setup how that function needs to run.
+You can [configure a function](#Link-to-the-function-file-doc) adding a file called `func.yaml` in its source directory and setup how that function needs to run.

 A function will run a task inside a container when triggered by a [route](#Route).

 ### Function Structure

 ```
-image          string                   (username/function_name)
+name            string                   (username/function_name)
 memory          number                   (max amount of memory used by the function)
 headers         object{key => array}     (returned HTTP headers)
 type            string (sync/async)      (how the function will be running)
 format          string (http/-)          (how the function will receive the payload)
-maxconcurrency number                   (max concurrent containers can we run)
+max_concurrency number                   (max concurrent containers can we run)
 timeout         number                   (max amount of second can this function be kept alive)
 config          object{key => value}     (configuration that will be passed to the function container)
 ```

 ## Routes